Capital thinking, globally minded

-In partnership with Wellington city and region, we provide an unrivalled student experience.
+In partnership with Wellington city and region, we provide a unique student experience.
 Our students feel a sense of belonging to a vibrant and inclusive university and civic community.

 E ngā tauira Māori

-The university has a wide range of services to support Māori students—this begins when you are considering studying in Wellington.
-The Māori Liaison Officers can assist you and your whānau with entrance and admission information and course planning.
+The university has a wide range of services to support Māori students, beginning with when you are considering studying in Wellington.
+The Māori advisers in Te Tari Takawaenga, the Future Students Team, can help you and your whānau with entrance and admission information, course planning and queries about accommodation, grants and scholarships.
 An orientation programme specifically for new tauira Māori will also help ease your transition into university study.

-Te Herenga Waka – Victoria University of Wellington has a university-wide commitment to Pasifika student achievement through excellent quality, relevant teaching and learning experiences, and raising Pasifika participation and academic success.
+Te Herenga Waka – Victoria University of Wellington is committed to Pasifika student success through excellent research, quality teaching and learning experiences, appropriate support and raising Pasifika participation and academic achievement.

-A Pasifika learning adviser, Pasifika library navigator and student liaison, an Equity Scholarships Programme Manager and 10 Pasifika cultural and academic student associations under the umbrella of the Pasifika Students’ Council are also available to ensure a successful university experience for all students.
+A Pasifika learning adviser, Pasifika Future student advisers, a Pasifika library navigator and Pasifika student liaison, an Equity Scholarships Programme Manager and 10 Pasifika cultural and academic student associations under the umbrella of the Pasifika Students’ Council are also available.